Jump toUpdate content

 In short, Kubernetes wildcard DNS, combined with an ingress controller, provides a powerful way to dynamically route external traffic to different services in the cluster based on hostname patterns.

-• You have an account and are logged into the Scaleway console
+• A Scaleway account logged into the console

-• You have created a Scaleway Kubernetes cluster
+• Created a Scaleway Kubernetes cluster

-• You have helm installed on your local computer
+• Installed helm on your local computer

-• You have a domain name
+• A domain name

 Installing the ingress controller with helm